andyman1222/better-youtube-CSS/README.md

 Looking to discuss CSS, youtube, The Laser Games, or this repository?
 Join the [QuantoniumDiscord](discord.quantonium.net)!

 Note: this repository is owned by myself, Andy Herbert, and not the company; I am not creating this repository for-profit, or as a component of my company.
 Discussion about this on the discord server is encouraged for general discussion, however the server promoted is a function of the company and is subject to the policies of the company towards the server.
+This repository represents the views and opinion of Andy Herbert, not of Quantonium LLC.

+lease change this section if you wish to share your own fork of this repo, unless you really want to support my company.